camchu2001/my-wiki/docs/AWS/AWS Cloud Foundations - Certified Cloud Practitioner/Module 2 - Cloud Economics and Billing.md

 ![](https://i.imgur.com/ULzzTdb.png)

-**A Return on Investment analysis (ROI)** can be used to determine that value that’s generated from the impact of moving to the cloud while considering spending and savings.
+### 3. Return on Investment Analysis
+**ROI** an be used to determine that value that’s generated from the impact of moving to the cloud while considering spending and savings.
 It starts by identifying the hard benefits (direct, visible cost reductions, efficiency improvements), then soft savings.

 | Hard Benefits                                                        | Soft Benefits                                                                                 |
 | -------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |